rwmpelstilzchen/freshest/README.md

 Desktop entry files can be easily edited with any text editor.
 If you want a specialized tool, give [this](https://github.com/MicahCarrick/desktop-entry-editor) a try.

+You can select an application either using a mouse or a keyboard.
+Pressing `r` selects a random application.

 ## Contribution